Ivan Kružliak

 Ivan Kružliak (born 24 March 1984) is a Slovak football referee.

-Kružliak mostly serves as referee in the Niké liga, Slovakias' highest level football league, and UEFA Competitions: Champions League, Europa League and Conference League.
-Kružliak has also refereed in international matches, participating to World Cup Qualifiers in Europe, Euro Qualifications, UEFA Nations League and Euro 2024.
-He also serves as referee in a 2014 FIFA World Cup qualification between England and Moldova at the Wembley Stadium, which ended in a 4–0 victory for the former.
+Kružliak mostly serves as referee in the Slovak First Football League and UEFA competitions: the Champions League, Europa League and Conference League.
+Kružliak has refereed in international matches, participating in World Cup Qualifiers in Europe, Euro Qualifications, UEFA Nations League and Euro 2024.

+Career

+Kružliak served as referee in a 2014 FIFA World Cup qualification match between England and Moldova at the Wembley Stadium, which ended in a 4–0 victory for the former.

 In May 2024, Kružliak was appointed by UEFA as the fourth official for the 2024 UEFA Europa League final between Atalanta and Bayer Leverkusen.
+Having taken charge of matches in UEFA club competitions including the Champions League and the Europa League, he was selected for his first major international tournament as a referee for Euro 2024.
+He is the only Slovak referee in UEFA's elite category for 2026.